RJWGit/GraphTheorySketchPad/README.md

 - Able to draw, delete, and move nodes.
 - Draw edges between nodes and delete edges.
 - Display number of edges, components, degree of each node, and if the graph is bipartite.
-- Recolor nodes and recolor to show bipartite graph is graph is bipartite.
+- Recolor nodes and recolor to show bipartite graph if graph is bipartite.

 ## Tech